ucsd-cse15l-w23/ucsd-cse15l-w23.github.io/pages/syllabus.md

 - **A** achievement:
     - 6 or more lab participation (out of 8 labs that aren't skill demonstrations)
     - All 5 lab reports completed, at least 4 with full credit/feedback addressed
-    - Passing score on **both** skill demonstrations (either initially or with the final make-up)
+    - **High pass** score on **one** skill demonstration, **pass** on the other (either initially or with the final make-up)
 - **B** achievement:
     - 5 or more lab participation
     - All 5 lab reports completed, at least 2 with full credit/feedback addressed
-    - Passing score on **both** skill demonstrations (either initially or with the final make-up)
+    - **Pass** or **High pass** on both skill demonstrations (either initially or with the final make-up)
 - **C** achievement:
     - 4 or more lab participation
     - At least 3 lab reports completed, at least 2 with full credit/feedback addressed
     - Passing score on **one** skill demonstration (either initially or with the final make-up), with the other one attempted

-Quizzes and lecture attendance increase or decrease your scores relative to these thresholds.
-I don't publish an exact number for these in advance, but if you submit all of the lecture handouts and all of the quizzes on time and complete, that will definitely add a `+` to the grade.
+Pluses and minuses will be given around the boundaries of these categories at the instructor's discretion and based on quiz/lecture participation.
+I don't publish an exact number for these in advance, but it's consistent across the class.
+A general guideline is: if you submit all of the lecture handouts and all of the quizzes on time and complete, that will definitely add a `+` to the grade.
 If you submit no lecture handouts and no quizzes, that will definitely add a `-` to the grade.
 If you submit about half and get things generally mostly correct, there will be no modifier.

 ## Academic Integrity